Yonet/Angular-Interview-Questions/README.md

 * What is the diffrence between RouterModule.forRoot() vs RouterModule.forChild()?
 Why is it important?
 * How does loadChildren property work?
+* Do you need a Routing Module?
+Why/not?

 #### Observables/RxJS Questions: